Managing an outstanding company

 During her career to date, Christine's experience has been focused in strategy, stakeholder management and the planning of significant capital development projects in the aviation industry.
 Also, she was an executive of Auckland Airport before heading overseas to broaden her experience in 2002.

-Christine's experience in aviation infrastructure and executive management is serving Auckland Airport well as it implements its 30-year vision for the airport of the future.
+Christine's experience in aviation infrastructure and executive management is serving Auckland Airport well as the company focuses on its recovery from the COVID-19 pandemic and its future infrastructure development plans.